-Knowing how to review for an AP exam can be challenging, and, based on average exam scores, it appears that many students who take AP Environmental Science don't adequately prepare for the final test.
+Knowing how to review for an AP exam can be challenging.
+Based on average exam scores, it appears that many students who take AP Environmental Science don't adequately prepare for the final test.

 Fortunately, if you're not sure where to start, this guide will walk you through the complete AP Environmental Science review process.
 We'll start by going over the format of the AP exam and what it covers, including sample questions.
-We'll then move on to useful review strategies and the plan you should follow in order to get prepared for the exam.
+We'll then move on to helpful review strategies and the plan you should follow to prep for the exam.

 What's the Format of the AP Environmental Science Exam?

 The AP Environmental Science exam changed significantly in 2020, so it's important that you know whether your review materials are up-to-date or not.

 The new test is two hours and 40 minutes long and contains 80 multiple-choice questions and three free-response questions.
 (Previously, the test lasted three hours and included 100 multiple-choice questions and four free-response questions.)
 In addition, you are allowed to use a graphing calculator throughout the entire exam.

 You can learn more about these major changes to the exam in the new APES Course Description.

 Here's a quick overview of the new AP Enviro exam format:

 |Section 1: Multiple Choice